 - [38] Ms. Kamangirira's evidence of the conversation with Mr. Millar lends support to Mr. White's evidence about the agreement between him and Mr. Millar.
 This, as well as Mr. Millar's lack of recollection of any conversation about the terms of contract leads me to conclude that Mr. White and Mr. Millar agreed to split the costs of the rental equipment. - [39] Thus, Mr. Millar owes Coulee Resources the gold he kept.
-Coulee Resources also claims \$1,837, which is half the cost for the demobilization of rock truck, and which was not included in the tally of amounts owed.
-Mr. Millar will pay for half the demobilization. - B. Did Mr. Millar provide labour as required under the JVA for the 2018 mining season? - [40] I find that Mr. Millar did provide labour as required under the JVA. - [41] Two matters require consideration here.
+Coulee Resources will pay for half the cost for the demobilization of rock truck (\$1,837) which it has not yet paid. - B. Did Mr. Millar provide labour as required under the JVA for the 2018 mining season? - [40] I find that Mr. Millar did provide labour as required under the JVA. - [41] Two matters require consideration here.
 First, is whether Mr. Millar provided sufficient labour as required by the JVA.
 Second, is whether he paid his full share for Mr. Uloth's wages.
 I will first address the allegation that Mr. Millar did not provide sufficient labour under the JVA, and then the allegation that he did not pay his full share of Mr. Uloth's wages. - [42] The JVA states that the parties are each to "contribute their labour to the operations equally and without charge to the joint venture".
 Coulee Resources alleges that it, in the end, contributed more labour than Mr. Millar did.
 In large part, the company relies on a spreadsheet, prepared by Ms. Kamangirira, as the foundation for this allegation.